roymoran/page/docs/README.md

 # a top-level domain name.
 domain: "example.com"
 # template - a url of a git repo containing static assets
-# to be hosted. url should be accessible from machine running
+# to be hosted. url should be accessible from the machine
-# 'page up'
+# running 'page up'
 template: "https://github.com/roymoran/index"
 ```